Thinking of starting a side hustle?

 I identify with this book so much now that I am a mother myself.
 I read it way before I was a mom though.

 The Barefoot Executive is one of the first books I read all the way through when I first got into this world.

 I did not even understand some of the concepts back then because, hello scientist.
 But the lessons I learned are still with me because of the very personable way the book is written.

 If you want something where the jargon is not way over your head and yet gives you a great overview of what working for yourself can look like and what it takes, Barefoot Executive is one to pick up.

 Contrary to popular belief, you really don’t need a whole lot of money to start a side business.

 I started my freelance business as a social media manager for zero dollars.
-I had invested a lot of time into learning how different social media platforms work but to start the business itself ?
-I needed no capital.

 The $100 Startup is great because it has lots of examples of people starting businesses with less than $100.

 Since it is Chris Guillebeau (who has successfully traveled to all the countries in the world), he also promotes the idea of location independence – the ability to work from anywhere in the world – in the book.

 I heard Chris tell the story of why he wrote this book at the recently ended Fincon.